 It began with “Hack4Health” in 2015, where three Waterloo science students learned that bedsores were a critical issue for healthcare in North America costing seven lives an hour and up to $20B every year.
 Zied Etleb, Moazam Khan and Matthew Sefati decided to tackle the problem and develop smart products to prevent and manage pressure wounds.
 The co-founders called their startup company Curiato Inc.

 The first time I saw a bedsore, it was a really scary moment.
 That got the curiosity engine going.

-Flash forward four years and Curiato is in clinical pilots with a novel skin-data platform that collects real-time patient data from a bedsheet with built-in sensors.
-One of the first applications of this AI platform is to help predict and prevent the development of bedsores.
+Flash forward five years and Curiato has completed a clinical pilot of their novel skin-data platform that collects real-time patient data from a bedsheet with built-in sensors.
+One of the first applications of this AI platform is to help prevent the development of bedsores.

-Curiato’s skin-data platform is part of a pilot study at Grace Health Centre in Toronto.
-The project received a $1M grant from the Centre for Aging and Brain Health Innovation's (CABHI) Industry Innovation Partnership Program, and it has the potential to make a significant impact on the healthcare sector.
+Curiato partnered with Grace Health Centre in Toronto, Ontario, to conduct more than 100 in-hospital trials of its skin-data platform with high-risk patients.
+The project received a $1M grant from the Centre for Aging and Brain Health Innovation's (CABHI) Industry Innovation Partnership Program, and is set to make a significant impact on the healthcare sector.

-The platform collects continuous data to enhance the solution’s robust, predictive models and may also be extended to other applications like bed falls, injury management, pain management and infection control.
+The platform collects continuous data to enhance the solution’s robust, predictive models and may also be extended to other applications like acute decompensated heart failure, bed falls, injury management, pain management and infection control.

 Khan and his fellow co-founders are now working to secure international partnerships to support commercial growth, manufacturing and distribution in locations across North America and Asia, with guidance from world renowned scientists and recently appointed advisory board members, Dr. Tomas Stewart, former President and COO of Gaymar Technologies and Founder of the National Pressure Injury Advisory Panel and Dr. Cynthia Syliva, Clinical Affairs at Stryker.